-HIS 201 UNITED STATES HISTORY I
+UNITED STATES HISTORY I HIS 201

-3 credits (3T) PREREQUISITE: ENR 094 with a "C" or better or satisfactory ACT, SAT, or RDG placement score
+(3T)3 credits PREREQUISITE: ENR 094 with a "C" or better or satisfactory ACT, SAT, or RDG placement score

 This course surveys United States history during colonial, Revolutionary, early national, and antebellum periods.
 It concludes with the Civil War.